Lesson 9) A Scientific Separation

 Decline of Muggle Practice

 As you may know by now, the practice of alchemy has not always been restricted to the magical realm.
 Muggles have experimented with it for centuries in hopes of gaining wealth, fame, or immortality.
-Of course, they can’t use spells or create potions with actual magical effects and are ignorant to the wizarding practice of the science.
+Of course, they can’t use spells or create potions with actual magical effects and are ignorant to the wizarding practice of alchemy.
 They typically view it as a mysterious, mystical science.

 The Muggle practice of alchemy eventually began dying off in favor of modern sciences such as chemistry.
 They dubbed our field as ancient wisdom.
 The first line drawn between alchemy and chemistry happened in 1720 and in only twenty years, alchemy was restricted to only gold-making.
 Academic writers during the Scientific Enlightenment tried to protect the development of modern sciences by making a complete separation between the new chemistry versus the old alchemy.
 This caused many Muggles to believe that alchemists were swindlers and that the whole science was a fraud.
 The effects of the academic writers’ efforts still last even into the present day in the Muggle world.